chetan466/EventHub/README.md

 ##  Getting Started

-1. Clone or download the project files
+1. Clone or download the project file
 2. Navigate to the project directory
 3. Open `index.html` in your web browser